karlic/MikoNeoDriver/Documentation/README.md

 it to a chess app or website such as https://chesstempo.com/pgn-viewer/

 ## MikoNeoBoard.txt
-The same as MikoNeoBoard.png, but just the moves in plain text for humans to read.
+The same as MikoNeoBoard.pgn, but just the moves in plain text for humans to read.

 ## MikoNeoBoardProtocol.md
 This is what is known so far about how the Miko app communicates with the Miko Neo board.